TheDrone7/shieldbow/docs/api/ChampionManager.md

 Fetch champion rotation data from Champion v3 API.

 This is the only method that needs a valid API key in this manager.
+Needs access to the Champion v3 API.